Seal hunting: Environmental protection

 This marked the first attempt at establishing regulations on the sealing industry for environmental purposes.
 However, these regulations failed because the mother seals fed outside the protected area and remained vulnerable.
-A joint commission of scientists from Britain and the United States further considered the problem, and came to the conclusion that the pelagic sealing needed to be curtailed.
-However further joint tribunals did not enact new legal restrictions, and then Japan also embarked upon pelagic sealing.
+A joint commission of scientists from Britain and the United States further considered the problem, and came to the conclusion that pelagic sealing needed to be curtailed.
+However, further joint tribunals did not enact new legal restrictions and, at this point, Japan also embarked upon pelagic sealing.

 Finally, the North Pacific Fur Seal Convention severely curtailed the sealing industry.
-Signed on July 7, 1911, by the United States, Great Britain, Japan, and Russia, the treaty was designed to manage the commercial harvest of fur bearing mammals.
+Signed on 7 July 1911, by the United States, Great Britain, Japan and Russia, the treaty was designed to manage the commercial harvest of fur-bearing mammals.
 It outlawed open-water seal hunting and acknowledged the United States' jurisdiction in managing the on-shore hunting of seals for commercial purposes.
 It was the first international treaty to address wildlife preservation issues.

 The treaty was dissolved with the onset of hostilities between the signatories in World War II.
 However, the treaty set precedent for future national and international laws and treaties, including the Fur Seal Act of 1966 and the Marine Mammal Protection Act of 1972.

 Today, commercial sealing is conducted by only five nations: Canada, Greenland, Namibia, Norway, and Russia.
 The United States, which had been heavily involved in the sealing industry, now maintains a complete ban on the commercial hunting of marine mammals, with the exception of indigenous peoples who are allowed to hunt a small number of seals each year.